ForgeRock/forgeops/how-tos/forgeops-commands.md

 This is the major change in forgeops.
 You use `forgeops env` to create and manage your environments.
 The `/path/to/forgeops/kustomize/deploy` directory is gone.
-This allows you more control in how you manage your different ForgeRock deployments.
+This allows you more control in how you manage your different ForgeOps deployments.
 It has a number of options available to you for setting different configs in your k8s resources.
 When dealing with an existing environment, it will only update the settings provided on the command line.